-Chapter 14: You are Not Alone!
+Key #14: You are Not Alone!
 You Can Do It!

 What follows are 122 descriptions and personal stories of those who survived infidelity.
 They are uncensored and uncut.
-Spelling and grammar are as submitted (if this is why the stories include spelling and grammar errors or things that don't make sense)

-They tell you of the moments, the triggers, the significant thoughts, the life-changing events from which they gained the strength, courage and calmness to face infidelity, survive and in some cases thrive.
+They tell you of the moments, the triggers, the significant thoughts, the lifechanging events from which they gained the strength, courage and calmness to face infidelity, survive and in some cases thrive.